DTU-BugBuster/HelpingHands/README.md

 Android App for helping women in danger by sending danger notifications to nominated contacts

 ###### This project was developed by a team of six people (including me) for our college's final semester Design Lab.
-(College : Institue of Engineering & Management , Kolakata)
+(College : Institue of Engineering & Management , Kolkata)

 ### Problem Statement and Solution